aminel91/website-dev/app/data/about.md

 - At 24, our team won 2nd place in the [Moroccan Collegiate Programming Contest](https://icpc.baylor.edu/regionals/finder/MCPC-2014), but couldn't make it to the [AACPC](http://acpc.global/) again because of the instability in the region back in the arab spring.
 We were heartbroken especially since the ICPC finals were organized in Morocco.

-- At 24, I also became interested in formal verification in general, and model checking in general.
+- At 24, I also became interested in formal verification in general, and model checking specifically.
 I ended up with a research internship in Canada working on MASs a year later, published my first research [paper](https://link.springer.com/chapter/10.1007/978-3-319-25524-8_37), and joined a Master's degree under the same supervisor a year later.
 The rest is history as they say.

 You can ask me in person for other stories that I'm afraid to share with the internet.